quincyrogers/hospital-reviews/README.md

-This review site project will give patients the opportunity to give feeback on the experience in local hospitals.
+This is an example of a review site project that will give customers the ability to review local moving companies.
-The hospitals will be catergorized by their status as a non profit or for profit organization and speciality or general hospital.